kike1996luis/Escape-from-fate/README.md

 Video game project for the video game development subject taught by Professor Jose Sanchez, at the University of Zulia (LUZ)

-# General concept

-- Thematic focus of the game: Escape from the psychiatric prison by overcoming the challenges in each level (room).
-- Game environment: It takes place in a psychiatric prison.
-- Perspective: Top down camera (view from above).

 # Game mechanics

 - Player objective: Get out of prison alive, overcome obstacles.